 It's a misconception that the reward for learning to be more mindful is unrelenting happiness.
-Not understanding emotions is one reason why many people quit their attempts to transform their lives at the first major hurdle they encounter, because it does not match this promise of uninterrupted happiness.
+Not understanding emotions is one reason why many people quit their attempts to transform their lives at the first major hurdle they encounter because it does not match this promise of uninterrupted happiness.
 The truth is, however, that as long as you're having a physical 3D world experience you are unlikely to always be happy.
 After all, happiness is a reaction to an outside event, which will in time change as all things do, and so your happiness will follow suit.

 The Law of Polarity tells us that everything comes in pairs of opposites that are the same in nature and only different in degree.
-This Universal Law of Polarity equally applies to the inner world of your emotions.
+This Law equally applies to the inner world of your emotions.
 Some of the pairs of opposite emotions you are likely to experience more often are happiness and sadness, love (adoration) and dislike or hate, calmness and anxiety, confidence and insecurity, calm and irritability and courage and cowardice.
 All these pairs are the same in nature, only different in degree or rate of vibration.
-Pick any emotion and you will find that what you may have up until now deemed to be its opposite and separate to it, is in fact the same emotion with a different face.
+Pick any emotion and you will find that what you may have up until now deemed to be its opposite and separate to it, is the same emotion with a different face.
 This is fundamental to managing and understanding emotions.

 The Law of Rhythm tells us that the pendulum swings between the opposite poles of polarity.
 One pole of an emotion unconsciously gives rise to its opposite pole, even more so when taken to an extreme, because ‘extremes meet’ and 'the measure of the pendulum's swing to the right is the measure of the swing to the left'.
 This explains why obsessive love can quickly turn to hate and back again or why when at times you feel extremely happy but then quickly feel sad.
-The reason is that these pairs of seemingly opposite emotions are in fact the same in nature only different in degree, as are all pairs of emotions.
+The reason is that these pairs of seemingly opposite emotions are the same in nature only different in degree, as are all pairs of emotions.
 And when one emotion is expressed to an extreme, it will give rise to a 'rollercoaster ride' between itself and its opposite courtesy of the operations of the Law of Rhythm.
-This then is the key to understanding emotions.
+This is key to understanding your ever-changing emotional world.

-The Law of Vibration tells us that everything vibrates at a specific rate of vibration of frequency and this applies to your emotions as well.
+The Law of Vibration tells us that everything vibrates at a specific rate of vibration or frequency and this applies to your emotions as well.
 Positive emotions have a higher rate of vibration and hence are 'lighter' or more subtle, while negative emotions have a lower rate of vibration and hence are 'heavier' or more dense.
 You have probably already noticed that positive emotions such as love and courage lift you upwards and make you feel 'light', whereas their respective opposites of hate and fear weigh you down and make you feel much 'heavier'.

 | continued: page 2-of-2 |

-When understanding emotions, it is perhaps most important to understand that any emotion when expressed extremely tends to have a negative or 'heavy' undertone than its more balanced counterpart.
+It is perhaps most important to understand that any emotion when expressed extremely tends to have a negative or 'heavy' undertone than its more balanced counterpart.
 For instance, extreme love is expressed as obsession, extreme confidence as arrogance, and extreme courage as recklessness.
 All extreme emotions weigh you down whether their origin is a positive or negative emotion.
 For instance, a more balanced expression of love is a higher emotion than the expression of extreme or obsessive love—the former lifts you higher whereas the latter weighs you down.
 You can even say that obsessive love is heavier and hence lower in vibration than simply disliking someone.
-Understanding that all emotions, when expressed extremely, weigh you down is key to managing emotions.
+Understanding that all emotions, when expressed extremely, weigh you down is key to managing them.

 States such as joy, love, gratitude and faith, while generally considered to be emotions, are more akin to inner states of being that are undisturbed by outside events.
 This is the strongest foundation of inner peace and the most fertile mental soil in which to plant the seeds of your desires!
 Consciously maintaining an inner state of joy, love and faith while always counting your blessings no matter how mundane they seem, makes accepting and understanding emotions that may arise, much easier.